 The Damned Film Review: Guilt Leads To Madness

-A girl walks in a cemetery between the mountains the 2024 film The Damned
+A girl walks in a cemetery between the mountains with red crosses around her in a still from Thordur Palsson's The Damned

 In The Damned, Icelandic director Thordur Palsson crafts a slow-burn thriller that explores the pain of having to deal with the consequences of one’s actions.